dade84/translations/html/avoiding_common_html5_mistakes.markdown

 	<link rel="stylesheet" href="css/styles.css" />
 	<script src="js/scripts.js"></script>

 You can also reduce the amount of code you write to specify your character set, amongst other things.
-Mark Pilgrim’s chapter on semantics in Dive into HTML5 explains all.
+Mark Pilgrimâ€™s chapter on semantics in Dive into HTML5 explains all.

 <!--
-unnecessary (íåíóæíûé; ëèøíèé;)
+unnecessary (Ð½ÐµÐ½ÑƒÐ¶Ð½Ñ‹Ð¹; Ð»Ð¸ÑˆÐ½Ð¸Ð¹;)
-submission (ïðåäñòàâëåíèå;)
+submission (Ð¿Ñ€ÐµÐ´ÑÑ‚Ð°Ð²Ð»ÐµÐ½Ð¸Ðµ;)
+reduce (ÑÐ½Ð¸Ð·Ð¸Ñ‚ÑŒ; ÑƒÐ¼ÐµÐ½ÑŒÑˆÐ¸Ñ‚ÑŒ; ÑÐ½Ð¸Ð¶Ð°Ñ‚ÑŒ;)
-reduce (ñíèçèòü; óìåíüøèòü; ñíèæàòü;) amongst other things (ïîìèìî ïðî÷åãî;)
+amongst other things (Ð¿Ð¾Ð¼Ð¸Ð¼Ð¾ Ð¿Ñ€Ð¾Ñ‡ÐµÐ³Ð¾;)
 -->

 ## Incorrect use of form attributes ##

 You may be aware that HTML5 has introduced a range of new attributes for forms.
-We’ll cover them in more detail in the coming months, but in the meantime, I’ll quickly show you a few things not to do.
+Weâ€™ll cover them in more detail in the coming months, but in the meantime, Iâ€™ll quickly show you a few things not to do.

 <!--
-range (ðÿä)
+range (Ñ€ÑÐ´)
-in the meantime (â òî æå âðåìÿ; ìåæäó òåì; à ïîêà; òåì âðåìåíåì;) -->
+in the meantime (Ð² Ñ‚Ð¾ Ð¶Ðµ Ð²Ñ€ÐµÐ¼Ñ; Ð¼ÐµÐ¶Ð´Ñƒ Ñ‚ÐµÐ¼; Ð° Ð¿Ð¾ÐºÐ°; Ñ‚ÐµÐ¼ Ð²Ñ€ÐµÐ¼ÐµÐ½ÐµÐ¼;)
+-->

 ## Boolean attributes ##